Crazy Vegan Kitchen

 • Hazelnuts.
 Both raw and roasted nuts will work.

 • Canola oil.
-Or sunflower oil.
+Or any neutral flavored oil, like coconut oil or avocado oil.

 • Water.
 To make the batter.